tdobrow/frontline-game/README.md

 Server / Client Interface:
 todo: write

+BUGS:
+- a moves to b , b moves to c moves all of them.
+Unit moves need to be handled one at a time
+- need to be able to click on an svg element to remove that action
+- purchase shit so awkward
+- terratory claiming is weird and awkward.
+Maybe you claim in the ring around you

 TODO:
 --
 Combine unit and structure configs between frontend and backend without using some webpack shit